Time-inconsistency with rough volatility: Problem formulation

-Consider a $2$-dimensional standard Brownian motion $W \triangleq (W_1, W_2)$.
-A rough version of the Heston model is defined as follows \citep{el2019characteristic}.
+Consider a two-dimensional standard Brownian motion $W \triangleq (W_1, W_2)$.
+An important example of (\ref{Eq:Volterra0}) is a rough version of the classic Heston model \cite{el2019characteristic}:

-where $\Gamma(\cdot)$ is the Gamma function and $H$ is the Hurst parameter. $dB_r = \rho dW_{1r} + \sqrt{1 - \rho^2} dW_{2r} $ and $\nu_0, \kappa, \phi, \sigma$ are positive constants.
-The correlation $\rho$ between stock price and variance is also constant.
-When $H = 1/2$, it reduces to the classic Heston model.
+where $\Gamma(\cdot)$ is the Gamma function and $H$ is the Hurst parameter. $dB_r = \rho dW_{1r} + \sqrt{1 - \rho^2} dW_{2r}$ and $\nu_0, \kappa, \phi$, and $\sigma$ are positive constants.
+The correlation $\rho$ between stock price and volatility is also constant.
+When $H = 1/2$, the model is reduced to the classic Heston model adopted in \cite{basak2010dynamic,dai2020log}.
 The volatility trajectories of (\ref{Eq:RoughHeston}) have almost surely H\"older regularity $ H - \varepsilon$, for all $\varepsilon > 0$, as shown in \cite{el2019characteristic}.
-Therefore, (\ref{Eq:RoughHeston}) is called the rough Heston model and Hurst parameter $H$ is an index of volatility roughness.
-The smaller the $H$, the rougher the volatility.
-With $H$ of order $0.1$, \citet[Section 5.2]{el2019characteristic} shows the rough Heston model provides remarkable fits for volatility skews including extreme short maturity cases.
-Therefore, it captures the near-term risks implied by the ATM skew explosion.
+Therefore, (\ref{Eq:RoughHeston}) is called the rough Heston model and the Hurst parameter $H$ is an index of volatility roughness.
+The smaller $H$ is, the rougher the volatility is.
+With $H$ of order $0.1$, \citet[Section 5.2]{el2019characteristic} shows that the rough Heston model provides remarkable fits for volatility skews, including cases of extreme short maturity.
+Thus, it captures the near-term risks implied by ATM skew explosion.